cocodrilodog/tools-motion-kit/README.md

 ### 2.2 The `setter` Parameter

 This is where the property will be actually animated. `MotionKit` calculate values over time and you need to assign them to the target object.
-The most efficient way to write this parameter is by using a lambda expression as in the example above.
+The most efficient way to write this parameter is by using a lambda expression.
 The function must receive a parameter of the type that you want to animate (`Vector3`, `float` or `Color`).

-Another alternative would be the normal method syntax:
+Another alternative would be the normal method syntax.

 ```
-void DoAnimation() {
+// Lambda style:
+MotionKit.GetMotion(this, "Position", p => TheObject.localPosition = p)
+	.Play(TheObject.localPosition, TheObject.localPosition + Vector3.right * 3, 1f);

+// Normal method style:
 MotionKit.GetMotion(this, "Position", PositionSetter)
 	.Play(TheObject.localPosition, TheObject.localPosition + Vector3.right * 3, 1f);
-}

 void PositionSetter(Vector3 pos) {
 	TheObject.localPosition = pos;